 - development of the six-year capital plan for the UW Enterprise

-Capital budget staff work with each individual unit/college/campus to evaluate and prioritize institutional requests based on Regent-approved evaluation criteria.
+Capital planning staff work with each individual unit/college/campus to evaluate and prioritize institutional requests based on Regent-approved evaluation criteria.
 The evaluation, coupled with anticipated funding, is developed into a single, institution-wide capital budget plan for the ensuing five fiscal years.
 This document is updated and then approved by the Regents on an annual basis.
 The University also submits biennial capital budget requests to the state during even-numbered years based on these capital budget recommendations.

 Developing a UW enterprise-wide capital plan allows the Board of Regents, the WA State Office of Financial Management, and the Legislature to better understand and manage educational facility needs.
 However, the capital plan is a point-in-time reference, and remains flexible to accommodate future adjustments such as increasing or decreasing funding levels or program changes.